 WHERE salary > 50000 AND hire_date > '2023-01-01';

 The above query gets the employee_id, first_name, and last_name, salary, and hire_date of the employees who meet two specific conditions.
-WHERE salary > 50000 AND hire_date > ‘2023-01-01’, This line indeed sets the conditions for filtering the data.
+WHERE salary > 50000 AND hire_date > ‘2023-01-01’, This line sets the data filtering conditions.

-To get the employees whose last names begin with “Smi” or any other letters, you can use the LIKE operator with a wildcard(“%”) in the WHERE condition.
+To find the employees whose last names begin with “Smi” or any other letters, use the LIKE operator with a wildcard(“%”) in the WHERE condition.

 SELECT employee_id, first_name, last_name